MakerNetwork/MakerNet.work/README.md

 **This configuration is optional.**

-You can configure your fab-manager to synchronize every project with the [Open Projects platform](https://github.com/LaCasemate/openlab-projects).
-It's very simple and straightforward and in return, your users will be able to search over projects from all fab-manager instances from within your platform.
-The deal is fair, you share your projects and as reward you benefits from projects of the whole community.

-If you want to try it, you can visit [this fab-manager](https://fablab.lacasemate.fr/#!/projects) and see projects from different fab-managers.

-To start using this awesome feature, there are a few steps:
-- send a mail to **contact@fab-manager.com** asking for your Open Projects client's credentials and giving them the name of your fab-manager, they will give you an `OPENLAB_APP_ID` and an `OPENLAB_APP_SECRET`
-- fill in the value of the keys in your `application.yml`
-- start your fab-manager app
-- export your projects to open-projects (if you already have projects created on your fab-manager, unless you can skip that part) executing this command: `bundle exec rake fablab:openlab:bulk_export`

 **IMPORTANT: please run your server in production mode.**

 Go to your projects gallery and enjoy seeing your projects available from everywhere !
 That's all.